zhpinkman/robust-prototype-learning/rebuttals/reviewer_2.md

 # REVIEW 2

->>We thank the reviewers for their feedback and insightful suggestions.
-We are pleased that the paper idea is overall positively perceived by most of the reviewers.
-We now clarify the questions raised by the reviewers.
+>>We thank the reviewer for their feedback and insightful suggestions.
+We are pleased that the paper idea is overall positively perceived by the reviewer.
+We now clarify the questions raised by the reviewer.

 ## Paper Topic And Main Contributions: